Find ways to better understand your insights and audiences using Amazon Marketing Cloud

-AMC, which is built on Amazon Web Services (AWS), helps advertisers plan, measure, and optimize their campaigns by using both Amazon media, and their own data sets.
+AMC, which is built on Amazon Web Services (AWS), helps advertisers plan, measure and optimize their campaigns by using both Amazon media, and their own signals.
 By using AMC, Sharma explained how brands can foster connections with their customers and leverage insights across the marketing funnel with useful features for analytics teams.

 “AMC provides a secure and privacy-safe environment that only produces aggregate and anonymous outputs.
-It is a service that allows you to innovate, with your Amazon media events consolidated within it,” Sharma said.
+It is a service that allows you to innovate, with your Amazon media signals consolidated within it,” Sharma said.

 AMC is open to advertisers wherever they can buy media through Amazon DSP.
-And over the last two years, over a thousand brands were invited to use AMC where they were able to understand the relationships across the ad programs used, tailor performance, and use data sets to gain more insight and customization.
+And over the last two years, over a thousand brands were invited to use AMC where they were able to understand the relationships across the ad programs used, tailor performance and use signals to gain more insight and customization.

 During Sharma’s keynote, he spotlighted how GroupM, a leading global media investment management company, used AMC to help their business and customers.
 Chief Innovation Officer at GroupM, Krystal Olivieri, spoke to Sharma and the audience during the keynote.
 She shared how AMC helped GroupM understand their advertisers’ customers a lot better.

 “For us, AMC enables our agencies to unlock new insights for our clients about their consumers.
 This helps us give each of our clients an innovative, customized and specific way to understand their customers, measure performance and optimize their campaigns,” Olivieri said.